-The arts and crafts Jubilee Library of 1889 is straight from his arts and crafts copybook, but was fronted by a Bury architect, Laurence Booth.
-Likewise, Edgar Wood restored St. Leonard’s Parish Church in 1905 under the name of the architect, G. F. Bodley.
+The arts and crafts Jubilee Library of 1889 is straight from Edgar’s copybook but was fronted by a Bury architect, Laurence Booth.
+Records similarly show that Edgar conserved St. Leonard’s Parish Church in 1905 using the name of the mainstream church architect, G. F. Bodley.
 Even his role as designer of Long Street Methodist Church was kept a close secret until the very last moment.

 St. Leonard’s church overlooks the earlier Jubilee Library and in 1905, Edgar completed his Jubilee Park project by remodelling the landscape and building a grand art deco staircase and drinking fountain to set off the church tower.
 It was Europe’s first art deco design.

 When Ye Olde Boar’s Head P.H. was to be demolished to make way for a new Town Hall, Edgar worked quietly behind the scenes with the Society for the Protection of Ancient Buildings in London to thwart the plans.
 It is now the oldest pub in Greater Manchester.